Resources for children coming to the orthopaedic clinic (for broken bones)

 K-wire removal for arm fractures

-Click on the brochure below to find out more about what to expect when you come to your appointment.
+View the 'K-wire removal' brochure to find out more about what to expect when you come to your appointment.

 Seeing the doctor